Custom Scheduled Events

 try/catchinside loops so one failing issue doesn't abort the entire batch. - Log meaningful output (

-console.log) so you can debug issues from the execution history. - Test your script in the Script Console first before setting it as a scheduled job.
+console.log) so you can debug issues from the activity log. - Test your script in the Execution Console first before setting it as a scheduled event.